geektrust/coding-problem-artefacts/Python/README.md

 We expect your program to take the location to the text file as parameter.
 Input needs to be read from a text file, and output should be printed to the console.
 The text file will contain only commands in the format prescribed by the respective problem.

 The main file should be named `geektrust.py`.
-To check your soluton we the execute the command
+To check your solution we the execute the command
 ```
 python -m geektrust <absolute_path_to_input_file>
 ```

 # Build
-## Solution without Build files
+## No Build

 If you are providing a solution without using the build file, we want you to name your `Main` file as `geektrust.py`.
 This is the file that will contain your main method.